-'Linfox Logistics is asset-heavy, while others are stripping assets,' he explains.
-'More importantly, we spend a lot of time thinking about customers.
-We see customers as unique - as business partners.'
+"Linfox Logistics is asset heavy, while others are stripping assets," he explains.
+"More importantly, we spend a lot of time thinking about customers.
+We see customers as unique - as business partners."

-'We have no standard offering.
+"We have no standard offering.
 Customers want to be valued, they want attention and they're smarter and better informed than in the past.
-We need to keep up with them and be robust with them,' he says.
+We need to keep up with them and be robust with them," he says.

-Byrne, whose company sponsored the invitation-only Forum, says he doesn't think that 3PLs look after their customers very well.
+Byrne, whose company sponsored the invitation only forum, an initiative of internationally renowned supply chain thought leader John Gattorna, says he doesn't think 3PLs look after their customers very well.

-'For a strategic partnership to succeed, execution needs to be near perfect,'
+"For a strategic partnership to succeed, execution needs to be near perfect,"

-Byrne says.
-'Since such strategic relationships require enormous effort and time, it makes commercial sense to have fewer customers.'
+such strategic relationships require enormous effort and time, it makes comfewer customers."